 CBMW has played a formative role in helping numerous denominations and organizations promote gospel-driven gender roles, including the Southern Baptist Convention and the Presbyterian Church of America.
 Under the leadership of leaders like Randy Stinson, Bruce Ware, and J. Ligon Duncan, CBMW increased its influence in the first decade of the 21st century, holding several major conferences on gender roles, launching CBMW.org, and publishing the Journal for Biblical Manhood & Womanhood.
 JBMW has been published in journal form since 1994 and has fostered critical academic discussion of crucial exegetical, theological, and pastoral issues.

-CBMW is in its fourth decade of operation, but the organization has a fresh sense of its responsibility in the broader evangelical community and a fresh appreciation for the power of the gospel.
+CBMW is in its fourth decade of operation, but under the visionary leadership of Dr. Owen Strachan, the organization has a fresh sense of its responsibility in the broader evangelical community and a fresh appreciation for the power of the gospel.
 God has used a once-fledgling outfit to lead many Christians and many churches to health, and we trust this work will only continue and grow by his grace.